bitnami-labs/katacoda-scenarios/https-configuration/intro.md

 # Assumptions and prerequisites

-* You have the public IP address of your application.
+* You have the public IP address of your instance.
 * You have the necessary SSH key pair to log in to your instance.
+* You have configured your domain's DNS settings such that your domain name, with and without the `www` prefix, points to the public IP address of your instance.